robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 **What impact does this have on&nbsp;pupils?**

 The reflections at the end of the day are particularly impactful and important for us as a team.
 We both try to be honest around the progression of learning throughout the day.
 Due to the nature of EYFS and us often being in different rooms, and working with different children on different areas of the curriculum, Muna often sees things that I don’t and vice versa.
-So, sharing what we’ve observed means we can accurately adapt planning to suit the children's needs for the next day.
+So, sharing what we’ve observed means we can accurately adapt planning to suit the children’s needs for the next day.
 Also, taking the time to go through everything in the morning ensures that Muna is prepared and has any manipulatives ready that she might need to support during carpet sessions so that learning is accessible to all students, as far as possible.

 **How do you ensure all pupils get a similar amount of support from both you and your TA throughout the day/week?**